cobeylab/v_gene_selection/README.md

 ## 2. Pre-calculation of germline allele frequencies, lineage sizes, mutation frequencies, and randomization-based null distributions. ##

-`precompute_gene_and_mutation_frequencies.R` runs the bulk of the empirical analyses.
+`precompute_gene_and_mutation_frequencies.R` runs the bulk of the computations used by subsequent empirical analyses.
 It has 3 positional arguments.
 The first is either `all_seqs` (to compute frequencies based on all productive sequences) or `unique_seqs` (to compute frequencies using only unique productive sequences).
 The second (`TRUE` or `FALSE`) determines whether naive frequencies are to be estimated from the alternative dataset by Greiff et al. 2017, and the third (`TRUE` or `FALSE`) determines whether novel alleles identified by partis are to be counted together with their inferred parent alleles.
 To perform the analyses, run:

 1. `Rscript precompute_gene_and_mutation_frequencies.R all_seqs FALSE FALSE`: core analysis presented in the main text.
 2. `Rscript precompute_gene_and_mutation_frequencies.R unique_seqs FALSE FALSE`: sensitivity analysis for using unique sequences only.